 There will be two materials on the website.
 Specifically, fiction and nonfiction text.
 Each material will have several texts.
 This page contains fictitious content such as definitions, types, functions, and examples.
 The content is provided in both written and video forms.
-The non-fiction menu then includes much of the content used to measure students' literacy levels.
-Students must be able to read and respond on the questions that are offered progressively from such levels, beginning with level one and continuing to level six.
+The nonfiction menu then includes much of the content used to measure students' literacy levels.
+Students must be able to read and respond on the questions that are offered progressively from such levels, beginning with level one and continuing to level six as shown in Table 3.
 Questions and texts are available in the form of text, visuals, short stories, conversations, literature, and poetry.